(Disclaimer: This post may contain affiliate links, which means we may receive a small commission at no extra cost to you.)

 Garden of Eden – Mile Marker 10

 In my opinion, the Garden of Eden is one of the best stops on the road to Hana.
-These are beautiful botanical gardens set on 26 acres of land with lookout points, trails, waterfalls, and picnic spots!
-It is seriously stunning and the intro to Jurassic Park was filmed here!
-The entrance fee is a bit high at $15 per person but it’s definitely worth it.
+The Garden of Eden is a beautiful, lush botanical garden set on 26 acres of land.
+Here you’ll find lookout points, trails, waterfalls, and picnic spots.

 Keanae Peninsula – Mile Marker 17